 You can start from the Marina Bay Sands area and make your way down to Gardens By The Bay, Marina Barrage, and Bay East Garden.

-PS: Valtteri Bottas was spotted cycling here in 2022 at night before the Grand Prix and that’s where I got the idea to include this activity!
+PS: Valtteri Bottas was spotted cycling this route the night before the Singapore Grand Prix in 2022.
+That’s where I got the idea to include this activity!

 5. Visit Asian Civilisations Museum and National Gallery Museum